 Sat nav systems have been a feature of Britain’s roads for a number of years now, helping drivers find the easiest and quickest route to their destination.
 It’s a major shift from the way we used to navigate our roads, with fewer and fewer drivers taking a physical map along on their travels.
-Despite this, new drivers will generally have received no specific training to teach them how to safely use a sat nav.
+Despite this, it wasn't until December 2017 that drivers first received specific training to teach them how to safely use a sat nav.

-This year, that’s all set to change.
-Alongside a host of driving test changes to be introduced on December 4th, most practical tests in England, Scotland and Wales will now include the use of a sat nav.
+Now, however, the majority of candidates in England, Scotland and Wales take practical tests which feature a sat nav.
 Read on to learn more about how these changes might affect you.

 It wasn’t all that long ago that motorists had to rely on A-Z guides and road atlases to navigate their way across the country.
 A little over a decade ago, however, sat nav systems exploded onto the scene, revolutionising the way we got around.
 Sat navs have since become ubiquitous: in 2015, 52% of drivers used sat navs, using a mixture of in-built systems, standalone devices, and smartphones.
 It’s a figure that’s increased significantly over recent years; as recently as 2009, only a third of cars had a sat nav.

 From a driver’s perspective, it’s easy to see some of the advantages of using a sat nav.
 No longer is there a need to pull over just to double-check your map (or to rely on a passenger to check directions).
 All you need to do is put in your destination before you set off, and you’ll be guided to your route automatically.
 Should you veer off from your original planned route, the software will detect this and reroute you in a matter of seconds.